JustYummy/aboutRaspberryPie/README.md

 # English version
 ### How to install Windows10 arm version for Raspberry 3B

-## [⚠️Warning] Something about install win10 arm into raspberry pie, but it's not verified
+## ⚠️[Warning] Something about install win10 arm into raspberry pie, but it's not verified

 #### Requirements：